ozzloy/where-da-gas-at/api.md

   }
   ```

-- error response: user already exists with the specified email or
+- error response: king already exists with the specified email or
   nickname

   ```http